Sigma Phi Lambda: Activities

-During chapter meetings, soft praise and worship music is played to wrap up individual prayer time.
 Phi Lamb has various prayer nights, prayer groups, and prayer partners within the chapter.
 Prayer partners are accountability partners that are set up for spending quality time with another sister to pray and get to know one another better.
 Phi Lamb has engagement circles that are a way of honoring ladies who become engaged while members.

-Gifts are given to graduating seniors.
-Officers cook and serve meals at retreat.
-Phi Lamb has an official dance that is danced to the song "Shackles" by Mary Mary.
+Phi Lamb has an official dance that is danced to the song "Shackles" by Mary Mary.Small groups that operate within chapter meetings, used for discussion, prayer, and various activities.